 (c) How and by whom the services are to be provided;

-(2) The service plan is developed within 30 days of admission to the assisted living program; and
+(2) The service plan is developed within 30 calendar days of admission to the assisted living program; and

 (3) The service plan is reviewed by staff at least every 6 months, and updated, if needed, unless a resident's condition or preferences significantly change, in which case the assisted living manager or designee shall review and update the service plan sooner to respond to these changes.

-C. The service plan shall be completed utilizing a form approved by the Department or shall contain substantially equivalent content.
+[C. The service plan shall be completed utilizing a form approved by the Department or shall contain substantially equivalent content.]

+[D. The manager, or designee, in collaboration with the delegating nurse, shall ensure that:

+(1) A written service plan, based on the resident’s nursing assessment, Resident Assessment Tool, and resident’s preference s developed by staff, which at a minimum addresses:

+(a) The services to be provided;

+(b) When the services are to be provided;

+(c) How often the services are to be provided;

+(d) How the services are to be provided; and

+(e) Who is providing the service.

+(2) The service plan is developed within 14 days of admission to the assisted living program; and

+(3) The service plan is reviewed by staff at least every 6 months, and updated if needed:

+(a) Except in the case where a resident's condition or preferences significantly change, in which case the manager or designee, and delegating nurse shall review and update the service plan sooner.

+(b) If a review under section D(3) of this regulations indicates an updated service plan is required, the manager, or designee, and delegating nurse shall update the service plan in conjunction with the resident, and if applicable one or more of the resident representatives.]

 10.07.14.27

 .27 Resident Record.

-A. The assisted living manager shall ensure that an individual record is maintained at the facility in paper or electronic form for each resident in a manner that ensures security and confidentiality, and which includes at a minimum:
+A. The assisted living manager shall ensure that an individual record is maintained at the assisted living program[facility] in paper or electronic form for each resident in a manner that ensures security and confidentiality, and which includes at a minimum:

 (1) Resident Assessment Tools;